Shaaali/identity-apps/docs/sdks/react.md

 ### Add logout

-Now you have logged in to your application and obtained some user information of the logged in user.
-You need a way to log out your application and remove user session from Asgardeo as well.
+In the previous steps, you implemented login for your app and enabled your app to get some information about the user that is logged in.
+Now you need a way to log users out of your application and remove the user sessions from Asgardeo.

-By calling `handleSignOut()` in your logout button, user can logout out from the application.
+Call `handleSignOut()` from your logout button to enable app users to log out as shown below.

 ```